GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 4. Loyalty
 5. Achievement

-Scratching off Achivement as an amoral value, I get that the way I act is deeply focused on others.
+Scratching off "Achievement" as an amoral value, I get that the way I act is deeply focused on others.

 I have in my head this set of consistent guidelines for ethical behavior, yet